Dolma: Ottoman period

+Historical variations

+Under centuries of Ottoman rule, dolma spread across territories in the Middle East, the Mediterranean, the Caucasus, and the Balkans, where communities adapted it to local tastes and ingredients, while taking on new names.

+Dolma spread as far as Sweden, after the Swedish king Charles XII lost the Battle of Poltava to Russia in 1709, and spent his exiled years in the Ottoman Empire.
+When he returned to Sweden in 1715 with a taste for stuffed dishes and a retinue of Turkish chefs who created stuffed cabbage rolls, giving birth to the Swedish kåldomar.
+Swedish chefs developed a sweeter version of dolma, often dressing it with a traditional Swedish syrup called ljus sirap and serving it with lingonberries.

-Several dolma recipes were recorded in 19th-century Iran by Naser al-Din Shah Qajar's chef, including stuffed vine leaves, cabbage leaves, cucumbers, eggplants, apples, and quinces, with varied fillings prepared with ground meat, sauteed mint leaves, rice and saffron.
+Versions of dolma in Persian cuisine were seen as early as the 17th century, Several dolma recipes were recorded in 19th-century Iran by Naser al-Din Shah Qajar's chef, including stuffed vine leaves, cabbage leaves, cucumbers, eggplants, apples, and quinces, with varied fillings prepared with ground meat, sauteed mint leaves, rice and saffron.
 Iraqi Jewish families have a version of dolma with sweet and sour flavors that were not found in other versions.
 Dolma are part of cuisine of the Sephardic Jews as well.
 Jews in the Ottoman Empire used locally grown grape leaves and adopted the Turkish name of the dish.

+Dolma also spread to India.
+As Armenian merchants settled in Kolkata in the 16th century, they introduced the concept of stuffed vegetables to local kitchens.
+Bengali cooks invented potoler dolma, where the native gourds potala stuffed with fish, prawns, potatoes, poppy seed paste, raisins, and cottage cheese, cooking it in a fragrant curry.

 During winter months cabbage was a staple food for peasants in Persia and the Ottoman Empire, and it spread to the Balkans as well.
 Jews in Eastern Europe prepared variations of stuffed cabbage rolls with kosher meat—this dish is called holishkes.
 As meat was expensive, rice was sometimes mixed in with the meat.
 Jews in Europe would sometimes substitute barley, bread or kasha (barley porridge) for the rice.
 There are similar Slavic cabbage rolls: golubtsy in Russian, holubtsi in Ukrainian, gołąbki in Polish.

 In the Persian Gulf, basmati rice is preferred, and the flavor of the stuffing may be enhanced using tomatoes, onions and cumin.

-Cabbage rolls entered Swedish cuisine (where they are known as kåldolmar) after Charles XII, defeated by the Russians at the battle of Poltava, returned to Sweden in 1715 with his Turkish creditors and their cooks.
+Preparation

+A common filling for any stuffed vegetable is a mixture of minced meat, rice, chopped onion and parsley, as well as chopped tomatoes, seasoned with salt and pepper.
+Raisins, chopped walnuts, and pine nuts are sometimes added to the mixture.